Al-Yacoubiyah: History

 Al-Yacoubiyah, along with the nearby localities of Kesab and Ghenamiyah, were settled by the Armenian community between the 8th and 12th centuries CE.

 In 1929, by the efforts of Armenian General Benevolent Union (AGBU) and the Armenian Prelacy, Diocese of Aleppo, an Armenian school was built in the village, where Armenian is taught alongside Arabic.

 Syrian Civil War

 During the ongoing Syrian Civil War which began in 2011, in late January 2013, al-Yacoubiyah was captured by anti-government rebels.
 Most of the fighting for the village's capture centered on a Syrian Army post at the village entrance and government troops subsequently withdrew to Jisr al-Shughur.
 While al-Yacoubiyah's infrastructure was not significantly damaged and no residents were killed in the clashes, many of its abandoned houses and businesses were looted.
 Rebels commandeered some of the empty houses of the village, claiming they received permission by its residents.
 According to local residents, many of al-Yacoubiyah's Armenians have fled the village while most of its Catholics remained.
-Today, the village is under administration by the Tahrir al-Sham rebel organisation.
+During the Assad Regime, the village was under administration by the Tahrir al-Sham rebel organisation.
+Now, residents of the village are fully allowed to go there and some families have already settled.